 Sustainability of Dropout Prevention Efforts in a Large Urban School District: Teaming, Action Planning, Implementation, Evaluation, and Celebration!
 This webinar discusses the training and technical assistance provided to schools utilizing the NDPC-SD's Dropout Prevention Intervention Framework.

-The Regional Resource Center Program’s (RRCP) Student Performance and Achievement (SPA) and Systems and Improvement Planning Priority (SIPP) Teams have developed the second in a series of Spotlight Briefs, this one focusing on Michigan’s Integrated Behavior and Learning Support Initiative (MiBLSi), a statewide program that integrates reading interventions and PBIS to support schoolwide improvement in academic achievement and behavior.
+The Regional Resource Center Program’s (RRCP) Student Performance and Achievement (SPA) and Systems and Improvement Planning Priority (SIPP) Teams developed two Spotlight Briefs related to school completion.
+The first Spotlight Brief was focused on Georgia’s statewide school completion initiative, GraduateFirst.
+The second Spotlight Brief addressed Michigan’s Integrated Behavior and Learning Support Initiative (MiBLSi), a statewide program that integrates reading interventions and PBIS to support school wide improvement in academic achievement and behavior.

 Laura C. Brown, Ph.D.,Coordinator of Georgia's GraduateFIRST dicusses how schools have redesigned programs, adopted new practices, and implemented research-based strategies to become highly successful in preventing students with disabilities from dropping out.
 Additional information relating to Georgia’s school completion work is available at www.gaspdg.org/graduate-first.